 A home improvement loan also doesn’t consider the equity you have in your home, nor does it require any collateral.
 Instead, you use it for anything that revolves around the “improvement” of your home — be it to install a swimming pool, remodel a kitchen, or repair a roof.

-Lenders usually require you to provide a detailed plan of what you would use the money for, and the repayment periods are a lot shorter than home equity loans.
+Lenders usually require you to provide a detailed plan of what you would use the money for.
+Additionally, the repayment periods are a lot shorter than home equity loans.

 Home Equity Loan vs. Second Mortgage